+implement.
 The LEA must check each waiver that the LEA will implement.
 If the LEA does not intend to implement the waiver with respect to each applicable school, the LEA must indicate for which schools it will implement the waiver.

-"Starting over" in the school improvement timeline for Tier I and Tier II Title I participating school implementing a turnaround or restart model.

-Implementing a schoolwide program in a Tier I or Tier II Title I participating school that does not meet the 40 percent poverty eligibility threshold.
+"Starting over" in the school improvement timeline for Priority or Tier I and Tier II Title I participating schools implementing a turnaround or restart model.
+Implementing a school-wide program in a Priority, Tier I or Tier II Title I participating school that does not meet the 40 percent poverty eligibility threshold.